Best Low Light Aquarium Plants - Making An Easy to Keep Planted Tank

 12. Green Hydro (Dwarf Hydro)

 Green Hydro or Dwarf Hydro is a freshwater aquarium plant that is readily available for sale.
-It is easy to care for, does not require intense lighting, and is known for rapidly producing.
+It is easy to care for, does well in low light, and is known for rapidly producing.
 Due to its grown and reproduction, it can be a bit of a chore to keep it cut down.
 It is a background plant as it gets tall and will grow like a large group of stems.
 If the leaves are near a light source, they can turn pink or orange.
 It is a rooted planted so it will require a substrate, but it isn't demanding on what substrate it needs.
 It can be considered a nuisance to some planted tank keepers due to its fast growth and size, which is something to keep in mind if you have a small tank.

 Hornwort is like many plants on this list, are one of the easiest freshwater plants to grow in an aquarium.
 In the wild, you can find it across all continents except for Antarctica.
 It is a fast growing plant, so it will require pruning to keep in check.
 What I love about this plant is that is it very flexible.
 You can either plant it in the substrate or use it as a floating plant as it will thrive in either situation.
 It is a dark green plant with dense foliage with a unique leave structure that provided excellent aesthetics to your aquarium.